Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 The Raito CLI component, shown in the middle of the diagram, is the link between your data sources and Raito Cloud.
 It is an open-source command-line interface application that can be run in your data center or even on your own laptop/desktop.

 While synchronizing with Raito Cloud, the CLI extracts information from the data source.
-This includes the meta data structure (e.g. the databases, schemas, tables, … present), the users, the existing access controls (e.g. Snowflake roles) and the data usage information.
+This includes the metadata structure (e.g. the databases, schemas, tables, … present), the users and groups, the existing access controls (e.g. Snowflake roles) and the data usage information.
 In the other direction, the access controls defined in Raito Cloud are pushed to the data source (e.g. by creating and updating Snowflake roles).

-The CLI is open-source to provide full transparency into what information is extracted from the data sources and sent to Raito Cloud.
+The Raito CLI is fully open-source to provide full transparency into what information is extracted from the data sources and sent to Raito Cloud.

 On the left of the diagram, we see the data sources (also called targets) that the connectors will connect with.